Cover and Hitting Times of Hyperbolic Random Graphs: The Effective Resistance Between Typical Vertices of the Giant

 It only remains to specify $f''_{H_s,H_t}$ which corresponds to the balanced $(V\cap H'_s,V\cap H'_t)$-flow obtained by equally distributing the flow at vertex $v\in V\cap H'_s$ among the oriented edges leaving~$v$ and incident to vertices in $V\cap H'_t$.
 Formally, $f''_{H_s,H_t}:\vec{E}(G)\to\RR$ is defined as follows:

-This concludes Case (i) when the tiles containing $H_s$ and $H_t$ have no common ancestors and thus we need to route flow through the central clique of the center component.
-If the tiles containing $H_s$ and $H_t$ share a common ancestor, then we distinguish several cases.
+This concludes Case (i) when the tiles containing $H_s$ and $H_t$ have no common ancestors, and thus we need to route flow through vertices belonging to $B_O(\frac{R}{2})$.
+If the tiles containing $H_s$ and~$H_t$ share a common ancestor, then we distinguish several cases.

 \begin{labeling}{Case (iii):} \item[\emph{Case (ii)}:] The half-tiles $H_s$ and $H_t$ belong to the same tile. \end{labeling} There are two subcases, one where $H_s$ and $H_t$ are twin half-tiles and the other when~$H_s$ and~$H_t$ are the same half-tile.
 In the former case, we set $f'_{H_s,H_t}$ and $f'''_{H_s,H_t}$ to be zero everywhere and set the flow $f''_{H_s,H_t}$ as in Case~(i).
 For the other subcase, we set $f_{H_s,H_t}=0$, that is, $f'_{H_s,H_t}$, $f''_{H_s,H_t}$ and $f'''_{H_s,H_t}$ are set to zero everywhere. \begin{labeling}{Case (iii):} \item[\emph{Case (iii)}:] The half-tiles $H_s$ and $H_t$ belong to distinct tiles that share a common ancestor tile. \end{labeling} If $H_s$ and $H_t$ lie in a ray emanating from the origin, we can assume w.l.o.g.~that $H_t$ is closer to the origin than $H_s$.
 We let $H'_s:=H(t)$ and also $H'_t:=H(t)$, set $f''_{H_s,H_t}$ and $f'''_{H_s,H_t}$ to be zero everywhere and let $f'_{H_s,H_t}$ be again as in Case~(i).
 If $H_s$ and $H_t$ do not belong to half-tiles that lie along a ray emanating from the origin, then we set $H'_{s}$ and $H'_{t}$ as the two twin half-tiles whose union is the highest level tile among all common ancestor tiles of $H_s$ and~$H_t$ and define~$f_{H_s,H_t}$ as in Case~(i), that is, we $f'_{H_s,H_t}$, $f''_{H_s,H_t}$ and $f'''_{H_s,H_t}$ are fixed as in~Case~(i).